Types of Degrees Materials Engineering Majors Are Getting

 Who Is Getting a Master’s Degree in Materials Engineering?

 At the countrywide level, the racial-ethnic distribution of materials engineering majors is as follows:

 |Black or African American||25|

 |Hispanic or Latino||53|

-Americans aren’t the only ones with an interest in Materials Engineering.
+Students from other countries are interested in Materials Engineering, too.
 About 50.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea